Files

 Introduction

 In this tutorial, you will learn how to find the nearest features using point and polygon datasets.
-The purpose of this operation is to find the nearest feature from an object of interest based on the straight line distance between features (i.e. starting from a point of interest, such as a school in Vancouver, find the nearest park polygon feature).
-In order to accomplish this, you need to use the NeighborFinder transformer.
-The NeighborFinder is typically used to identify the nearest features, features within a specified distance, or by finding the closest feature in a certain direction.
+The purpose of this operation is to find the nearest feature from an object of interest based on the straight line distance between features (i.e., starting from a point of interest, such as a school in Vancouver, find the nearest park polygon feature).
+To accomplish this, use the NeighborFinder transformer.
+The NeighborFinder is typically used to identify the nearest features, features within a specified distance, or the closest feature in a given direction.

 Step-by-step Instructions

-In this scenario, you are interested in determining where the nearest park with washroom facilities is from the starting point, Alexander Academy.
+In this scenario, you are interested in determining which park with washroom facilities is closest to the starting point, Alexander Academy.
 In this exercise, you will learn how to query your datasets based on attribute values and perform a simple spatial analysis using a point and polygon dataset.
 For an in-depth tutorial on finding the nearest neighbors and calculating both the distance and bearing for multiple features, see the Determining Nearest Neighbors article.

-The first source dataset is a feature class from the Community geodatabase containing schools in the City of Vancouver.
+The first source dataset is a feature class in the Community geodatabase that contains schools in the City of Vancouver.

 The second source is a MapInfo TAB dataset containing parks and park amenities in the City of Vancouver.